e0ipso/e0ipso.github.io/_posts/2020-02-23-backing-up-codimd.md

 ---
 title: Backing up Files with CodiMD
 categories:
   - web-development
 tags:
- - Open Source
+  - Free Software
 ---
 I recently started renting a VPS server to host some of the ethical alternatives to the typical host of surveillance services.